|This North Dakota Practice Test|

 North Dakota Practice Tests

-The North Dakota permit practice tests have 25 random questions based on the handbook and real NDDOT exam questions.
-After each question, you get instant feedback.
-You will immediately know if your answer is correct or not.
-If your answer is wrong, there is a short explanation to help you learn faster.
+After each practice question, you will get immediate feedback that tells you if your answer is correct or not.
+If your answer is wrong, there is also a short explanation that helps you understand the correct answer.

-The passing score in North Dakota is 80 percent, which means you can only miss 5 of 25 questions.
+The official knowledge test in North Dakota has 25 questions.
+The passing score is 80 percent, which means you can only miss 5 out of the 25 questions.

-Always start by getting the latest version of the official driver’s manual.
-You can get it from your nearest Drivers License Site or download it online .
+Always get the latest version of the North Dakota Noncommercial Driver’s License Manual.
+You can get it from your nearest Driver’s License Site or download it online .

 Read it from first page to the last.
 You should also use it as a reference when you take the practice tests.
 Everything in the manual is there for a reason.
 NDDOT draws questions to your final test from all parts of this manual.